Crisis of the Third Century: History

 Fundamental problems with the empire still remained.
 The right of imperial succession had never been clearly defined, which was a factor in the continuous civil wars as competing factions in the military, Senate, and other parties put forward their favored candidate for emperor.
 The sheer size of the empire, which had been an issue since the late Roman Republic three centuries earlier, continued to make it difficult for a single ruler to effectively counter multiple threats at the same time.
 These continuing problems were addressed by the radical reforms of Diocletian, who broke the cycle of usurpation.
 He began by sharing his rule with a colleague, then formally established the Tetrarchy of four co-emperors in 293.
 However the trend of civil war would continue after the abdication of Diocletian in the Civil wars of the Tetrarchy (306–324) until the rise of Constantine the Great as sole Emperor.
+The first Roman emperor Augustus, who had established the Pax Augusta ('Peace of Augustus') in the 1st century BC, had used the title princeps ('leading citizen').
+Historians call this first phase of Roman imperial rule the Principate, as Augustus created a system of imperial government that maintained Republican norms and consent given by the Roman Senate.
+The Principate period ended with the Crisis of the Third Century and the reign of Diocletian, who discontinued the use of the princeps title; from his reign onward emperors used the title domini ('lords').

+The crisis resulted in such profound changes in the empire's institutions, society, economic life, and religion that it is increasingly seen by most historians as defining the transition between the historical periods of classical antiquity and late antiquity.
 The empire survived until 476 in the West and until 1453 in the East.